P. A. Venkatachalam: Career

 Venkatachalam served as Senior Professor of Electrical, Electronics and Computer Engineering at Universiti Teknologi Petronas in Tronoh Campus, Malaysia between 2001-2009.
 During his time in these Malaysian universities (1988-2009), he established and led a strong Research and Development Lab in the field of Bio Medical Engineering and Image Processing and won several industry grants to carry out research work.
-Venkatachalam won over 40 international and national awards during this period including Lifetime Achievement Award from USA and it is a testimony to the great research and development work that was undertaken under his leadership.
+Venkatachalam won over 40 international and national awards during this period including Lifetime Achievement Award from USA for the research and development work that was undertaken under his leadership.

 In 1986, Venkatachalam was seconded by the Government of India to serve as a visiting faculty to Asian Institute of Technology, Thailand where he helped Asian Institute of Technology, with setting up the Computer Science Program.
 He served as fellow of many professional organisations including Computer Society of India, IETE, Indian Academy of Sciences, IEEE, and others.
 He has written many books on electrical, electronics and computer science which are used as text books in engineering colleges.
 Venkatachalam has served as member of several committees of universities and engineering colleges in India, as committee member for industries such as ITI, and as Staff Selection Committee Member/Chairman for Indian Space Research Organisation.
 He has also served as member of many educational and industry committees of Tamil Nadu State and Central governments.
 He sat in many international and national conference program and advisory committees.
 He has supervised many Master's and PhD Thesis.
 Professor Venkatachalam also has the distinction of being the first in India to introduce a computer software application for generating Horoscope in 1977.